How Can I Help?: Creating a Routine with Chores

 Part of the issue is that there is not a one-size-fits-all system.
 Every family has different challenges and strengths.
 Parents who are very organized and good at getting to tasks probably would be suited for the job chart approach.
 Parents with an even number of children may be able to work with the odd-day even-day approach.
 The trouble is that our family has neither of those things!

-In desperation, around week three of quarantine, I asked my husband what he recommended.
+Finally, I asked my husband what he recommended.
 I was still doing too many of the household tasks, and I needed a better system for structuring chores.
-Luckily, he has one of the most organized minds I know, and he had an idea immediately.
 First, he observed that there were three main areas of work in the house: Laundry, food preparation, and kitchen clean-up.
 Then, he suggested that I give each child one of these jobs every week.
 We would rotate every Sunday.
 As for the jobs like straightening up the mudroom, tidying the floors, and putting away toys, we would all chip in.

 It seemed too simple to work, but that, I suspected, was the genius of it.